tlswg/tls13-spec/draft-ietf-tls-tls13.md

 decode_error
-: A message could not be decoded because some field was out of the specified range or the length of the message was incorrect.
+: A message could not be decoded because some field was out of the specified range, the length of the message was incorrect, or the record length was invalid for a given message type and "record_overflow" does not apply.
   This alert is used for errors where the message does not conform to the formal protocol syntax.
   This alert should never be observed in communication between